Shinxis/SplitKB-AuroraHelix/README.md

 ![Picture.](./Pictures/04.jpg)<br>
 It's working, yay!
 But... is it perfect?<br>
 ![Picture.](./Pictures/05.jpg)<br>
 Making it lower.
 Used pins instead of a pin header on the controller daughterboard.
-Changed the components to surface mount versions.<br>
+Changed the diodes and resistors to surface-mount versions.
+Scraped new pads for the I2C pull-up resistors on the bottom side.<br>
 ![Picture.](./Pictures/06.jpg)<br>
 Replace TRRS connector: use 2x2 header pins/sockets with 0.1" spacing (Dupont connectors).
 Only 3 contacts were needed, but in hindsight, using all 4 contacts would have been better.
 The tolerances turned out to be much better than anticipated.
 Also didn't have a 3D-printer at the time, it would have helped a lot.
 That's why there's not any jigs modeled, sorry.<br>
 ![Picture.](./Pictures/07.jpg)<br>